auca/com.391/Practice_Tasks/Engine_Version_2.md

 * The player should be able to look around using the mouse.
 * The player should be able to shoot enemies using the mouse.
 * The game should continue until the player character is killed by an enemy.
-* The score should be displayed on the screen (figure out how to do it with textures).
+* The score should be displayed on the screen.
+You will have to figure out how to do this on your own as our engine does not provide text rendering capabilities.

 ## Resources